dapr/docs/daprdocs/content/en/operations/components/pluggable-components/pluggable-components-registration.md

 ---
 type: docs
 title: "How-To: Register a pluggable component"
-linkTitle: "How To: Discover a pluggable component"
+linkTitle: "How To: Register a pluggable component"
 weight: 4500
 description: "Learn how to register a pluggable component"
 ---

 [uds]: https://en.wikipedia.org/wiki/Unix_domain_socket

-## Service Discovery Process
+## Component Registration Process

 Pluggable, [gRPC-based](https://grpc.io/) components are typically run as containers or processes that need to communicate with the Dapr runtime via [Unix Domain Sockets][uds].
 They are automatically discovered and registered in the runtime with the following steps:

 1. The component listens to an [Unix Domain Socket][uds] placed on the shared volume.
 2. The Dapr runtime lists all [Unix Domain Socket][uds] in the shared volume.
-3. The Dapr runtime connects with the socket and uses gRPC reflection to discover all services that such component implements.
+3. The Dapr runtime connects with each socket and uses gRPC reflection to discover all proto services from a given building block API that the component implements.

 A single component can implement multiple [building blocks]({{< ref building-blocks-concept.md >}}) at once.